njsmith/zs/doc/format.rst

 Then this is repeated as many times as you want.

-Every key block must contain at least one entry.
+Every index block payload MUST contain at least one entry.

 Key invariants
 --------------